zeliaJunuan/zeliaJunuan.github.io/index.md

 ---
 layout: default
 title: Soldiers' Letters Archive
+## Decodification Project---
+This site collects summaries and interpretations of soldiers’ letters from World War I and World War II, based on documents consulted in national archives.
 ---

-# Soldiers' Letters Archive

-## Decodification Project

-This site collects summaries and interpretations of soldiers’ letters from World War I and World War II, based on documents consulted in national archives.

 We **do not** publish original scans or full transcriptions.
 Instead, each entry contains: